 The active community of Pyramid makes sure that every release of Pyramid is bug-free.
 Testing tools like Jenkins and Travis are used with every commit of Pyramid code on the GitHub repository.

 The core community of Pyramid has provided interactive and fully covered documentation for developers.
-If you get stuck in Pyramid you can just visit its official documentation where you will find a very comprehensive guide of Pyramid framework.
+If you get stuck in Pyramid, you can just visit its official documentation, where you will find a very comprehensive guide to the Pyramid framework.

 Get Started with Pyramid